K-Craw/SV_Wiki_Scraper/readme.md

 ----------------------------------------------------------------------------------------------------
 Noted bugs:
     - Krobus does not return likes or other gifts correctly due to his section order.
-    - Leah's normal schedule needs to return beach bridge repaired and not repaired.
-    - Clint's schedule on friday when the community centre is restored doesn't get accessed.
     - Evelyn's schedule does not return community center repaired options.
     - George's schedule doesn't return his summer friday, will need to make an exception.
     - Gus's schedule doesn't return community center repaired tuesday.